Also known as: Caput

-A caput succedaneum is more likely to form during a prolonged or difficult delivery.
-This is especially true after the membranes have ruptured, because the amniotic sac is no longer providing a protective cushion for the baby's head.
+A caput succedaneum is more likely to form during a long or hard delivery.
+It is more common after the membranes have broken.
+This is because the amniotic sac is no longer providing a cushion for the baby's head.
 Vacuum extraction done during a difficult birth can also increase the chances of a caput succedaneum.

-A physical examination will confirm that the swelling is a caput succedaneum.
-No testing is necessary.
+The doctor will look at the swelling to confirm that it is a caput succedaneum.
+No other testing is needed.

-No treatment is necessary, and it usually heals spontaneously within a few days.
+No treatment is needed.
+The problem usually goes away on its own within a few days.

 Complete recovery can be expected.
 The scalp will go back to a normal shape.